pgolm/ansible-role-monit/README.md

 * `monit_webinterface_port`: Port for web interface.
 Defaults to `2812`.
 * `monit_webinterface_rw_group`: Define group of users allowed to read and write on web interface.
 Defaults to `sudo`.
 * `monit_webinterface_r_group`: Define group of users allowed to read on web interface.
 Defaults to `users`.
+* `monit_apache_rules`: List of monitoring rules for apache service.
+You should adjust them to your needs.
+* `monit_apache_groups`: List of groups for the apache service.